BDC Hamburger Icon

 Source: Amazon

-While having a high IQ is great, Outliers presents the logic behind why some people are more successful than others.
-It illustrates that high IQs are not always directly related to intelligence.
-Using findings from evolutionary psychology, Gladwell teaches you how to be smarter and more successful.
+While having a high IQ is great, Outliers (Little, Brown, and Company, 2008) presents a logic behind why some people are more successful than others.
+In the book, author Malcolm Gladwell illustrates that high IQ is not always directly related to intelligence.
+Using findings from evolutionary psychology, Gladwell teaches readers how to be smarter and more successful.

 11. The Power of Habit: Why We Do What We Do in Life and Business by Charles Duhigg